sagiegurari/duckscript/docs/sdk.md

 var = which executable
 ```

-Returns the path to the executable if exists.<br>
+Returns the path to the executable if it exists.<br>
 If not found it will return an empty string.

 #### Parameters